 In 2015, we acquired Ecolink Intelligent Technology, Inc. ("Ecolink"), a leading developer of smart home technology.
 Ecolink provides a wide range of intelligent wireless security and automation components dedicated to redefining the home security experience.
 Ecolink has over 20 years of wireless engineering expertise in the home security and automation market and holds more than 25 related pending and issued patents.
 UEI's current subscription broadcasting customers are adding home security and automation to their list of service offerings.
-Our acquisition of Ecolink, one of the largest premise equipment suppliers to this market, enables us to broaden our design expertise and product portfolio to add home security and automation sensors to our capabilities.
+Our acquisition of Ecolink, a premise equipment supplier to this market, enables us to broaden our design expertise and product portfolio to add home security and automation sensors to our capabilities.

-For the year ended December 31, 2015, our sales to Comcast Corporation accounted for 21.5% of our net sales.
-For the years ended December 31, 2015, 2014, and 2013, our sales to DIRECTV and its sub-contractors collectively accounted for 12.4%, 10.4%, and 15.6% of our net sales, respectively.
+For the years ended December 31, 2016 and 2015, our sales to Comcast Corporation accounted for 22.9% and 21.5% of our net sales, respectively.
+For the years ended December 31, 2016, 2015, and 2014, our sales to DIRECTV and its sub-contractors collectively accounted for 10.5%, 12.4%, and 10.4% of our net sales, respectively.

-Our One For All[®] brand name remote controls and accessories sold within the international retail markets accounted for 8.1%, 9.2%, and 9.4% of our total net sales for the years ended December 31, 2015, 2014, and 2013, respectively.
+Our One For All[®] brand name remote controls and accessories sold within the international retail markets accounted for 7.2%, 8.1%, and 9.2% of our total net sales for the years ended December 31, 2016, 2015, and 2014, respectively.

-Financial information relating to our international operations for the years ended December 31, 2015, 2014, and 2013 is included in "ITEM 8.
+Financial information relating to our international operations for the years ended December 31, 2016, 2015, and 2014 is included in "ITEM 8.
 FINANCIAL STATEMENTS AND SUPPLEMENTARY DATA - Notes to Consolidated Financial Statements - Note 15".